Frequently Asked Questions

 Prospective Students

-How do I log into the MyDU portal to access the application?
+• Logging into the MyDU Portal to access the application:

-To log in to MyDU, you will use your DU ID* and a passcode (originally set as your birthdate in the format MMDDYY).
+• Applicants will use their DU ID* and a passcode (originally set as your birthdate in the format MMDDYY).
 After entering your birthdate, you will be prompted to set up a new password.
 This new password, combined with your DU ID, will be your login information for most things DU related, including the Honors Program.

 *Your DU ID is a 9-digit number beginning with 87.
 You should have received it via email from the Office of Admission.*